 Cancel | Setting this property to true will stop the processing of action result and will give 404 response. |

-The OnResultExecuted method has the parameter of type ResultExecutedContext with properties given in the below table:
+The OnResultExecuted method has parameter of type ResultExecutedContext whose properties are:

 Name | Description |